 A mitigation banking instrument (MBI) would be developed in accordance with the Compensatory Mitigation for Losses of Aquatic Resources (CMLR), (Federal Register, Thursday, April 10, 2008, Vol. 73, No. 70, pp. 19594-19705).
 The MBI would detail the legal and physical characteristics of the Bank and how the Bank would be established and operated.
-Subjects addressed in detail in the MBI would include development of the site, service area, credit determination, short and long-term financial assurances, scope of agreement, purpose, and goals of the Bank, baseline conditions, performance standards for enhancement activities, accounting procedures, monitoring and reporting, long-term maintenance and protection, and transfer of bank ownership or sponsorship.
+Subjects addressed in detail in the MBI would include development of the site, service area, credit determination, short and longterm financial assurances, scope of agreement, purpose, and goals of the Bank, baseline conditions, performance standards for enhancement activities, accounting procedures, monitoring and reporting, long-term maintenance and protection, and transfer of bank ownership or sponsorship.

-The USACE, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service (USFWS), Texas Commission on Environmental Quality, Railroad Commission of Texas, and Texas Parks and Wildlife Department comprise the Interagency Review Team (IRT), and would be involved in developing the MBI and may be signatories to the final document.
+The USACE, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, Texas Parks and Wildlife Service, Texas Commission on Environmental Quality, and the Railroad Commission of Texas comprise the Interagency Review Team (IRT) and would be involved in developing the MBI and may be signatories to the final document.

 Implementation of the proposed mitigation bank would require Department of the Army Authorization under Section 404 of the Clean Water Act.
-Based on preliminary evaluation by the USACE, it appears that the proposed Bank may be authorized by Nationwide Permit 27 for Aquatic Habitat Restoration, Establishment, and Enhancement Activities.
+Based on preliminary evaluation by the USACE, it appears that the proposed Bank may be authorized using Nationwide Permit 27 for Aquatic Habitat Restoration, Establishment, and Enhancement Activities.

-ENDANGERED AND THREATENED SPECIES: The USACE has reviewed the USFWS's latest published version of the endangered and threatened species to determine if any may occur in the project area.
-The proposed project area is in a county where the Whooping Crane (Grus americana), Piping Plover (Charadrius melodus), Red Knot (Calidris cantus rufa), and the Golden-cheeked Warbler (Dendrocia chrysoparia) are known to occur.
-These species are either endangered, threatened or otherwise protected.
-Our initial review indicated that the proposed work would have no effects on any federally-listed endangered or threatened species.
+ENDANGERED AND THREATENED SPECIES: The USACE has reviewed the USFS's latest published version of endangered and threatened species to determine if any may occur in the project area.
+The proposed project is in a county where the Piping Plover (Charadrius melodus), Red Knot (Calidris canutus rufa), and the Whooping Crane (Grus americana) are known to occur or may potentially occur.
+The Piping Plover and Red Knot are listed as only needing to be considered for wind energy projects.
+Initial review indicates that the proposed work would have no effect on federally listed endangered or threatened species.

 NATIONAL REGISTER OF HISTORIC PLACES: In accordance with 36CFR800 and 33CFR325 (Appendix C), the District Engineer has consulted the latest version of the National Register of Historic Places.
 The proposed Project area has never been surveyed for the presence of historic or prehistoric cultural resources.
-There are known archeological sites within the proposed Project that may be eligible for listing on the National Register of Historic Places.
+Three cemeteries are located within two miles of the subject property.
 A survey of the permit area will be required to identify and assess known archeological sites and any cultural resources identified.
 The USACE will be coordinating with the Applicant and the Texas Historic Commission to ensure compliance with Section 106 of the National Historic Preservation Act.